 Will I be able to use my mobile phone in Europe after Brexit?

 Yes, but it might cost more.
 Guaranteed free mobile roaming in the EU ended on 1 January 2021, so mobile operators may start to add on fees for using your phone in another country.
 Check with your provider to see how much (if anything) they will charge.

 Your mobile phone operator has to warn you if you amass data charges of £45, so you won’t build up hundreds of pounds of data fees without knowing about it.
-But it’s likely to be more expensive to use your phone in Europe after 1 January.
+But it’s now likely to be more expensive to use your phone in Europe.

 It might take a little while to get used to the new Brexit passport rules, but we’ll make sure to keep you up to date with any new developments.

-You’ll need at least six months left on your passport when you travel to the EU after 1 January 2021.
+You need at least six months left on your passport when you travel to the EU.
 And your passport must have been issued less than nine years and six months ago.

 No. You’ll only need a new one if you want to go to the EU and your old passport has less than six months left on it, or if it’s more than nine and a half years old.